 The Oregon trail is a 2,170 mile East–West trek from Independence, Missouri to the coast of Oregon.
-Our journey was only a small section of the trail along the Sweetwater River in Wyoming.
+Our journey was only a mere fraction of the trail along the Sweetwater River in Wyoming.

 In the 1800's the pioneers traversed the vast prairie grasslands in Kansas and Nebraska following along the Platte River into Wyoming where it met up with the Sweetwater River.
 That’s where we began our overland adventure.
 The banks of the river were high and the trail was muddy which made for a sketchy trek close to the river's edge.